UKHomeOffice/core-cloud/documentation/adr/002-trust-github-oidc.md

 ## Consequences

-There is a trust relationship between GitHub and AWS for use by the platform team.
+There is a trust relationship between GitHub and the AWS management account.

-Because this is for the platform team use only, additional IdP's would need to be created for customer use, which is out of scope of this ADR.

 A new attack vector is created in our management account.

-IAM Roles are needed to restrict access from specific GitHub Organisations, Repositories, and Branches.
+IAM Roles are needed to allow access from specific GitHub Organisations, Repositories, and Branches.

 The obligation to be correctly configured belongs to role creators and not OpenID Connect.